whitead/ForcePy/README.md

 the new forcefied will be sum_i O_i * exp(-(U' - U) * beta), where U'
 is the new potential.
 The gradient at each frame will be -beta * U' * exp(-(U' - U) * beta).
 The meshes implment integrated forms for working with potentials.
-This gradient, by the way, isn't correct since the derivative of the normalization constant changes.
-It reamins to be shown that this gradient is an unbiased estimator.
-You should do that.
+This gradient, by the way, depends on the current potential correct since the derivative of the normalization constant changes.

-We now need the U' derivative wrt to weights.
-It's the integrated basis function.
-Except, there is a problem that we're working per particle.
-You'll need to work on the math for that one.
-I'm guessing that I can sub in the average energy per particle.
-No, that won't work due the exponential.
-For the now the only idea I've got is to calculate total energy at each frame.

-What needs to be done for this section: Figure out how to calculate the potentials given the forces.
-DONE.
-Now what needs to be done: Figure out how to integrate over the potentials.
-Should be done by adding
+More to come in this section

 Meshes